 "The amount of applications alone shows how esteemed this special exhibition on contemporary jewellery is and how much significance is ascribed to it globally," says Wolfgang Lösche from the Chamber of Crafts for Munich and Upper Bavaria, manager of the special exhibition SCHMUCK.

-This year's highlight again is the presentation of the Herbert-Hofmann awards to three outstanding jewellery designers, this time on Saturday, 11th March 2017, at 5.00 pm on the stage in hall B1, which is always highly anticipated by numerous international guests.
+This year's highlight again was the presentation of the Herbert-Hofmann awards to three outstanding jewellery designers, which is always highly anticipated by numerous international guests.

 Like every year, the selection of exhibits at SCHMUCK is made by a famous personality from the author’s jewellery world.
 Cornelie Holzach, manager of the jewellery museum Pforzheim, made the final selection choice for the upcoming special exhibition.